How Docker Compose Actually Went for My Development Setup

 Small thing.
 Lost twenty minutes to it.

-This was something I assumed would be painful and it turned out to be... fine?
-For Node.js, you expose the inspector port and pass the --inspect flag:
+Expected this to be painful.
+Turned out to be... fine.
+For Node.js, expose the inspector port and pass the --inspect flag:

 api: